waiphyodev/ask-vipassana/memory-bank/activeContext.md

    - Created a proxy endpoint at /api/analytics/route.ts to forward data to Plausible servers
    - Modified the script to use the local proxy instead of connecting directly to Plausible
    - Updated layout.tsx to load the local script instead of the external one

+4. **Added developer attribution footer**
+   - Added "Created with ❤️ by Igor Tarasenko" at the bottom of all pages
+   - Included links to tarasenko.dev and x.com/sa1k0s
+   - Implemented with a responsive footer in the main layout

 3. **Removed avatar icons and styled message bubbles distinctly**
    - Updated chat message component to remove avatar icons